json4s/json4s/README.md

 res2: String = {"name":"joe","age":35}
 ```

 * Any value can be optional.
-Field and value is completely removed when it doesn't have a value.
+The field and value are completely removed when it doesn't have a value.

 ```scala
 scala> val json = ("name" -> "joe") ~ ("age" -> Some(35))